olyagpl/graalvm-playground-projects/string-manipulation/README.md

 # String Manipulation GC Stress Test

+When running a native image, Java heap settings are determined based on the system configuration and the garbage collection (GC) policy.
+You can override this default mechanism by setting a maximum heap size for more predictable memory usage.

+The guide demonstrates how to manipulate with the run-time memory usage to reduce the application footprint.
+For the demo part, you will use a Java application that generates a significant number of temporary strings putting pressure on the young generation in the heap.

-This demo simulates applications with heavy text processing, like log analysis, where large strings are frequently concatenated, split, or manipulated, generating many temporary objects that need to be garbage collected.
+A Java application that does some heavy text processing, like log analysis, where large strings are frequently concatenated, split, or manipulated, is a good approach to stress test the garbage collector.

 ## Install GraalVM